jgyates/genmon/README.md

     # the Modbus slave address.
 This *should* not need to be changed from 9d (required)
     address = 9d

-    # True if monitoring a liquid cooled generator, False if air cooled.
-This option
-    # is for monitoring active relays in the controller, which are different for
-    # liquid vs air cooled generators (required)
-    liquidcooled = True

     # location of log files (required)
     loglocation = /var/log/

     # location of the text file containing descriptions of alarm codes (required)
     alarmfile = /home/pi/genmon/ALARMS.txt

     # enable genmon.py to output to the console if True.
 If this is false the other
     # display* commands below are ignored (optional, default False)
     displayoutput = False